Close-up of beehives in early spring in a UK apiary

 In March, many colonies shift from winter survival mode into growth.
 The queen often lays more eggs, and bees work to keep a larger brood area at the right temperature.
 On suitable days you will see more consistent foraging for pollen and nectar as spring flowers begin to open.

 Weather still matters.
 A sunny afternoon can tempt bees into heavy flight, only for a cold, wet spell to delay forage again.
 This stop-start pattern is why keeping a close eye on food stores remains so important.
-The hive management guide explains how temperature and brood rearing affect inspections in more detail.
+The step-by-step inspections guide explains how to approach early spring hive checks in practice, while the hive management guide explains how temperature and brood rearing affect inspections in more detail.

 Tip: Use your local weather forecast and experience of your own apiary site.
 South-facing, sheltered apiaries can warm up sooner than exposed or shaded locations, even within the same region.